 Cinnamon can lead to health conditions such as allergies and cinnamon toxicity.
 If any of these occur, make sure you get your pet appropriate medical treatment.

-This is less common due to cinnamon being a natural repellent to cats.
+This is less common due to cinnamon being a natural repellent for cats.
 Your feline’s senses are heightened, and cinnamon is not her favorite.

 Chocolate Graham crackers: Win the treat or take a defeat?